When I returned to an on-site job I didn’t realize how long it had been since I’d worn real shoes every day.

 I was to become that other parent: in the grocery store at 6pm with the child sprung from day care (“Can we go home now, Mommy?”), coming home in the evening to the shock of more work.

 I decided to spend half of one paycheck every month on an after school program, where perky young “counselors” with admirable energy levels led group activities and chatted with my girl.
 They seemed wholesome enough, and the behavior of her fellow “campers” ran the same gamut as her classmates’.
 Junior proudly told me she was making new friends she wouldn’t have met during the school day, with its restrictive cliques and minimal free time.

 Would she have been better off with me and her screens at home for those hours?
 For us, it was no longer a choice.
 But I came to realize being the not-at-home mom after ten years was one of those things that had worked out for the best.
 My child had company, safe supervision and less screen time.

-And those ten years with me would always be a part of her.
+And those ten years with her stay-at-home momma would always be a part of her.
+For better or worse!